lincheney/ruby-object-table/README.md

 NoMethodError: undefined method `a_plus_b' for #<ObjectTable::View:0x000000011d4dd0>
 ```

-To make it work, you'll need to subclass `View`, `StaticView` and `Group` too and assign those subclasses under your ObjectTable subclass.
+The easiest way to make it work is to put your methods into a mixin
-The easiest way is just to include a module with your common methods.
+and use the `fully_include` class method.

 ```ruby
 >>> class WorkingTable < ObjectTable